erincatto/box2c/docs/simulation.md

 It is always good to nullify your ids after they are destroyed.

-The lifetime of a joint is not simple.
+Joint lifetime is related to body lifetime.
 Joints cannot exist detached from a body.
 So when a body is destroyed, all joints attached to that body are automatically destroyed.
 This means you need to be careful to avoid using joint ids when the attached body was destroyed.
 Box2D will assert if you use a dangling joint id.